jlfwong/speedscope/README.md

 * `Cmd+O`/`Ctrl+O` to open a new profile
 * `n`: Go to next profile/thread if one is available
 * `p`: Go to previous profile/thread if one is available
+* `t`: Open the profile/thread selector if available

 ## Contributing